ChiaJung-Yeh/NYCU_TDX/README.md

 ## Usage

-All functions provided in this package are summarised in the table below.
+All functions provided in this package are summarized in the table below.

 <table class="table table-striped table-hover" style="font-size: 14px; margin-left: auto; margin-right: auto;">